EXPERT PROMPTING MASTERCLASS

 Technique 3: Meta-Cognitive Prompting

-Claude responds exceptionally well to prompts about its own thinking:
+Claude responds well to prompts about its thinking:

 Analyze [business problem].

-1. What framework or mental model is most useful here?
+1. What framework is most useful here?
+Why?

 Technique 4: Structured Thinking Frameworks